FAQ for Visiting IronMan Athletes

 1) Can I swim the IM course in the river?

-- Otherwise, the access points for the IM swim course are impermanent structures which have not been set up yet, therefore, there is no access at either the start or the finish, sadly.
+- The access points for the IM 70.3 and Full swim courses are impermanent structures which are set up and broken down immediately before and after each race, sadly, there is no access at either the start or the finish, sadly.